 For inline deployments, Active SSL is fully transparent, requiring no manual proxy configuration on the clients.
 The built-in load balancing features and heartbeat detection of failed inline devices can be used to maintain a high-performance, highly resilient security deployment with Vision ONE maintaining the service chain and offloading tasks such as SSL decryption and rich Netflow generation.

 Using many features concurrently ensures optimized security policy enforcement, while allowing tools to operate efficiently.
 Improving the life of security and monitoring tools.
 Adding Ixia’s Bypass switches and ThreatARMOR yield an optimal best-practices security deployment with ultimate reliability and efficiency.

-As Ixia is known for, the Active SSL capability is easy to configure and manage as part of your Vision ONE network packet broker setup and deployment.
+The Active SSL capability is easy to configure and manage as part of your Vision ONE network packet broker setup and deployment.

 Vision ONE includes flexible policy configuration for maximum security and support of multiple concurrent contexts.

 Upgrades to higher throughput are easy with a simple license modification.
 Active SSL is offered with 1G, 2G, 4G or 10G licenses.
-No additional hardware or massive upgrades, that require configuration changes, are needed to move among licenses.
+No additional hardware or massive upgrades that require configuration changes are needed to move among licenses.

 Ixia's Active SSL comes with real-time onscreen analytics that includes details on throughput, sessions and crypto data.
 With the ability to mouse-over and drill down, it ensures you can keep track of all your data.
 Active SSL also includes error and exception logging and the ability to access historical data.